Joe-Collins-1986/minesweeper/README.md

       import pyfiglet
       from pyfiglet import figlet_format

+   To colour the flag red colorama is required.<br>

+      import colorama
+      from colorama import Fore, Style
+      colorama.init(autoreset=True)

    To take the start time of the game which will later be used to calculate the game duration in the win function.<br>

       import time